hvnsweeting/freaking_awesome_elixir/README.md

 * [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, JosÃ© Valim and Bruce Tate (2015).
 * [The Beam Book](https://happi.github.io/theBeamBook/) - A description of the Erlang Runtime System ERTS and the virtual Machine BEAM.
 * [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
-* [Ãtudes for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)). - :fire: :x: Broken link
+* [Ãtudes for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

 ## Cheat Sheets
 *Useful Elixir-related cheat sheets.*